Blurred Vision

 Key Takeaways

-- Regular eye exams can detect problems before vision changes become noticeable
+- Routine eye exams can detect early eye disease before vision changes become obvious

 What Blurred Vision Feels Like